Updated December 2014

-Franklin County is served by the East office of KU Medical Center's Area Health Education Centers (AHECs) in Pittsburg, which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.
+- Franklin County is served by KU Medical Center's Area Health Education Center (AHEC), which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.

 Enhancing Student Education

-- 15 K-12 students in Franklin County participated in activities during 2012 that encouraged them to consider careers in health care, math and science.
-These events were hosted by the Area Health Education Centers and Office for Cultural Enhancement and Diversity.
+- 3 high school students in Franklin County participated in activities during the 2013-14 school year that encouraged them to consider careers in health care, math and science.
+These events were hosted by the KU Area Health Education Center.

 - Franklin County is part of the Eastern Medical Education Network with Robert Haskins, MD, a resident of Pittsburg, serving as the Medical Education Director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.